mossgreen/mossgreen.github.io/_posts/2017-12-23-Beginning-AWS-Why-and-How.md

 10. Amazon Redshift: a fully managed data warehouse service in the cloud.

+### 1. S3

+### 2. EC2

+Amazon VPC is the networking layer for Amazon EC2.
+Amazon Virtual Private Cloud (Amazon VPC) enables you to launch AWS resources into a virtual network that you've defined.
+//todo

 ## Certifications

 Depense on the difficulties, easiest is on the top